RashmikaDushan/GalaNor-ExoSky/README.md

-# BIFORST - Visualizing the Night Sky from Exoplanets
+# BIFROST - Visualizing the Night Sky from Exoplanets

 ## Challenge Overview
 What would the night sky look like from an exoplanet?
 Our project for EXOSKY!
 The Exosky challenge encourages us to create a webapp that visualizes the night sky as seen from any of the 5500+ exoplanets.